kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 I feel like a tiny ant standing in front of this *torii* gate due both to its height and personal significance.

 Have you ever noticed how portals are everywhere in our culture?
 In *Alice in Wonderland*, the main character needs to go through a tiny portal to get to the *other side of her reality*.
-In *Narnia*, a hidden portal inside a wardrobe leads the characters to another world.
-In *The Matrix*, Neo passes a mental portal to wake up to the *real* world.
+In *Narnia*, a hidden portal inside a wardrobe leads the characters to another world. *The Matrix*, *Stargate*, *Interstellar's* wormholes are other examples.

 Some portals are conceptual, like event checkpoints.
 When *Einstein* discovered *Relativity*, the human race went through a portal after which life wouldn't ever be the same. *Penicillin*, vaccines, combustion engines, the printing press.
+They're all around us.

-Portals are hard to be found.
-When you find them, you must make an intentional decision to go through.
-It takes effort.
-Once you do, your life is changed forever, and you can't fathom returning through it to your old reality.
+However, portals are hard to be found.
+When you find them, you must make an intentional decision to go through because it takes effort.
+Once you do, your life changes forever, and you can't fathom returning through it to your old reality.
 It'd be like death.
 Often times, you will come back to try and tell others where the portal is, but they downplay it, or laugh at you.
-You might try to tell them how it is like beyond the portal, the colors, the magnificence, but they won't understand because they haven't seen it for themselves.
+You might try to tell them how it is like beyond the portal, the colors, the smell, the magnificence, but they won't understand because they haven't seen it for themselves.

-In 2011, I crossed a portal.
-Living in a 5,000 inhabitants rural village in south of Brazil and with a 250Kbps bare internet connection, somehow I managed to get a disproportionally high-paying job in the US.
-On the other side of this portal, my life changed forever.
+In 2011, I crossed one such portal.
+Living in a 5,000 inhabitants rural village in south of Brazil and with a 250Kbps bare internet connection, somehow I managed to get a tech job in the US.
+On the other side of this portal, my life had changed forever.
 I learned new ways of thinking, how to be productive, successful examples that challenged my education thus far, and how value is generated.
 For years, however, people thought I was a lunatic.
 You know, small town chatter.
 I tried to help others come through the portal, but they either couldn't find it, weren't willing to make the hard decision, or found it impossible.

-Shinto *torii* gates captivate me because they represent a transition from mundane to a new reality, like the portals above.
-They are a celebration of the many portals distributed throughout space and time, yet hard to be found.
+Shinto *torii* gates captivate me because they represent a transition from mundane to a new reality, like the hidden portals around us.
+They are a celebration of the many passages distributed throughout space and time, yet hard to be found.
 They reward those who make the required decision to go through them, with a willingness to leave the past behind.

 Being here has a special meaning this evening.
 This *torii* represents our quest for hidden portals.
 Quite possibly, having done this pilgrimage could mean I crossed another portal and my life will never be the same.
+Maybe I will finish this journey a different man than how I started it.

-We sleep tonight in an Airbnb in *Hongu*.
+Too early to say, and it's getting late.
+It's time to go get some rest.
+Tonight we sleep in an Airbnb in *Hongu*.

 <figure>
 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day2/L1010251.jpeg" loading="lazy" />